PfeifferMicha/imhotep/Documentation/Source/mainpage.md

 	1. Search for the "Camera" GameObject in the Hierarchy
 	2. The "Camera" has a child called "[CameraRig(Vive)]".
 Set it to active.
 	3. The "Camera" also has a child called "Camera(Rift)".
 Set it to inactive.
-	4. Connect the HTC Vive and start SteamVR.
+	4. Connect the HTC Vive and start %SteamVR.
 	5. Run the project from within Unity.

 Getting Started:
 ----------------------------------------------

-[Input](Documentation/Source/input.md): Describes how the IMHOTEP Input system differs from Unitys default system.
+[Input](input.md): Describes how the IMHOTEP Input system differs from Unitys default system.

-[User Interface](Documentation/Source/userInterface.md): Describes how UI elements are set up in IMHOTEP.
+[User Interface](userInterface.md): Describes how %UI elements are set up in IMHOTEP.

-[Building your own tools](Documentation/Source/customTools.md): Hints on how to build your own tools and UI widgets.
+[Building your own tools](customTools.md): Hints on how to build your own tools and %UI widgets.

-[Patient Event System](Documentation/Source/patientEventSystem.md): Describes how to make your tools react to Patient load/close events.
+[Patient Event System](patientEventSystem.md): Describes how to make your tools react to %Patient load/close events.